fonnesbeck/Bios6301/slides/lecture11_regex.md

     > sub("o","O",text)
     [1] "arm" "leg" "head" "fOot" "hand" "hindleg" "elbOw"

-More generally, to replace the first character of every string with upper-case ‘O’ we use the wildcard with an anchor:
+More generally, to replace the first character of every string with upper-case 'O' we use the wildcard with an anchor:

     !r
     gsub("^.","O",text)